Do you need to find a new purpose for your job? Would you like to make your work as a manager more rewarding? Use these tips to rethink your role.

 Strengthen Your Coaching Skills and Help Individuals Push Through to New Levels of Performance

 Walking in the door in the morning with the recognition that the most important work you can do all day is to offer coaching support through the delivery of constructive and positive feedback sets the tone for a positive day.
 Good people want feedback.
 They appreciate help in developing their strengths and overcoming or bypassing their weaknesses.
 And your work to help people develop through a series of unique and challenging experiences is a form of showing high respect for your coworkers.
 Remember, today's team members are tomorrow's senior managers, executives, and even CEOs.
 Your coaching can make a difference in the trajectory of their careers and lives.

 Focus on Strengthening the Working Environment Every Day

 A positive working environment is the outcome of the nearly endless interactions we have as managers every single day.
 Every encounter and every meeting is an opportunity to show individuals and the larger team that the values of respect, trust and accountability are real and meaningful.

 Take the Bad Days in Stride and Remember That You Get to Start Fresh Tomorrow

 Navigating and learning from the struggles is a part of the journey.
 You will have bad days—we all do.
 The great news is that you get a do-over tomorrow.
 And problems that seem challenging one day are always just a bit easier to solve after a night's sleep.

 The life of a manager is much about numbers and productivity and deadlines and dealing with challenging people issues.
 The daily work and stressors are always present.
 However, by focusing on the opportunities you have to support and develop others while building an environment that draws out the best in your coworkers, you develop an appreciation for your real purpose as a manager.
-Long after you forget the numbers and results, you will remember the people who impacted you and the people you were able to positively impact along the way.
+Long after you forget the numbers and results, you will remember the people who impacted you and the people you were able to have an impact along the way positively.
 Remember to enjoy the journey!